 Fortunately, in every superhero movie, there are always strong deterrents that you can use to confront such powers.

 This is the big one.
 If your client signs the contract, it’s pretty much the best anti-vanishing defense you have.
 In most cases, you won’t need to press charges, the signed paper disciplines both you and your client.
 There are easier ways to solidify your relationship with a client, so I’d suggest using contracts only for big projects.
-Here’s an example of such a contract.
-Here’s a more elaborate version.
+Here’s an example of an elaborate version.

 Some designers ask 50% upfront, others 30%.
 There is no right number, and it can change from client to client.
 The goal here is to check how serious the client is about the project and if he or she is ready to put money on the table.
 This is a psychological barrier that separates serious clients from impulsive dreamers.
 The other 50% you can get before sending source or high-resolution files.
 Don’t think of it as blackmail, always try finding middle ground with your client.
 Bonus tip: don’t invoice companies on Friday evenings.